-From above, it is noted that intention of legislature behind said two notifications is best revealed in the above said budget speeches of Hon'ble Finance Minister.
-It is quite clear that Notification No. 2/08-CE dated 1.3.08(14%) and subsequent amending Notification No. 58/08-CE dated 7.12.08 (10%), 4/09-CE dated 24.02.09(8%) and 6/10-CE dated 27.02.10(10%), were issued to reduce/alter the general tariff rate of duty.
+From the above, it is quite clear that Notification No. 2/08-CE dated 1.3.08(14%) and subsequent amending Notification No. 58/08-CE dated 7.12.08(10%), 4/09-CE dated 24.02.09(8%) and 6/10-CE dated 27.02.10(10%), were issued to reduce/alter the general tariff rate of duty.

-8.4 Government observes that the instructions issued by CBEC regarding assessment of export goods are quite relevant to decide the issue involved in these cases.
+8.4 Government observes that the instructions issued by CBEC regarding assessment of export goods are also relevant to decide the issue involved in these cases.
 The instructions contained in para 4.1 of Part-I of Chapter 8 of CBEC Excise Manual on Supplementary Instructions are extracted as under:

 "4.
-Sealing of goods and examiliation at place of dispatch 4.1 The exporter is required to prepare five copies of application in the Form ARE-1, as per format specified in the Angelure-14 to Notification No. 19/2004-Central Excise (NT) dated 6.9.2004(See Part 7).
+Sealing of goods and examination at place of dispatch

+4.1 The exporter is required to prepare five copies of application in the Form ARE-1, as per format specified in the Annexure-14 to Notification No. 19/2004-Central Excise (NT) dated 6.9.2004(See Part 7).
 The goods shall be assessed to duty in the same manner as the goods for home consumption.
-The classification and rate of duty should be in terms of Central Excise Tariff Act; 1985 read with any exemption notification and / or Central Excise Rules, 2002, The value shall be the "transaction value" and should conform to Section 4 or section 4A, as the case may be of the Central Excise Act; 1944.
-It is claimed that this value may be less than, equal to or more than the FOB value indicated by the exporter on the Stupping Bill."
+The classification and rate of duty should be in terms of Central Excise Tariff Act, 1985 read with any exemption notification and / or Central Excise

+Rules, 2002.
+The value shall be the "transaction value" and should conform to Section 4 or section 4A, as the case may be, of the Central Excise Act, 1944.
+It is clarified that this value may be less than, equal to or more than the FOB value indicated by the exporter on the Shipping Bill."